 The Raize Foot uses a within-step ankle accommodation strategy.
 This means that the ankle adjusts to the terrain during the Stance Phase of each step instead of the Swing Phase.
 Within-step systems generally respond more quickly to terrain changes than those that adjust during the Swing Phase (described as “inter-step”).

-The only microprocessor foot/ankle currently on the market that enhances push-off with electric power is Ottobock’s Empower Ankle.
+The only bionic foot/ankle currently on the market that enhances push-off with electric power is Ottobock’s Empower Ankle.

-The microprocessor does not appear to actively manage dorsiflexion (i.e. keeping the toes up) during the Swing Phase, though it does automatically allow maximum dorsiflexion on inclines.
+The Raize does not actively manage dorsiflexion (i.e. keeping the toes up) during the Swing Phase, though it does automatically allow maximum dorsiflexion on inclines.
 Nor does it automatically compensate for heel height.
 Instead, either the user or the prosthetist must adjust this using Raize’s software, its key fob, or buttons on the foot’s CPU pod.

-The Raize Foot is listed only as being splash resistant.
-It is not recommended for use in dusty or dirty environments.
+The Raize Foot is listed as being splash resistant, not waterproof.
+It is also not recommended for use in dusty or dirty environments.

-The maximum user weight for the Raize Foot is 100 kilograms.
-This is 25 kg less than all its microprocessor foot/ankle competitors.
+The maximum user weight for the Raize is 100 kilograms.
+This is 25 kg less than all its bionic foot/ankle competitors.